drogue-iot/embedded-tls/README.md

 Embedded-TLS is a Rust-native TLS 1.3 implementation that works in a no-std environment.
 The Rust crate was formerly known as `drogue-tls`.
 The implementation is work in progress, but the [example clients](https://github.com/drogue-iot/embedded-tls/tree/main/examples) should work against the [rustls](https://github.com/ctz/rustls) echo server.

 The client supports both async and blocking modes.
-By default, the `async` and `std` features are enabled.
-The `async` feature requires Rust nightly, while the blocking feature works on Rust stable.
+By default, the `std` feature is enabled, but can be disabled for bare metal usage.

 To use the async mode, import `embedded_tls::*`.
 To use the blocking mode, import `embedded_tls::blocking::*`.